WheteThunger/CustomVendingSetup/README.md

 ## Features

 - Allows customizing items sold at monument vending machines
-- Supports vanilla monuments, custom monuments, train tunnels, and underwater labs (via Monument Finder)
+- Supports vanilla monuments, custom monuments, train tunnels, and underwater labs
 - Saves customizations for future restarts and wipes, based on the vending machine's relative position to the monument
 - Synchronizes edits with copies of the vending machines at duplicate monuments
 - Compatible with NPC vending machines spawned at monuments by plugins such as [Monument Addons](https://umod.org/plugins/monument-addons)